Explore CPM Math Curriculum for Middle & High School

 No matter the venue of a lesson, students’ learning and understanding came first in the intent and design.
 CPM programs place students’ thinking, their language, and their personhood at the center of everything!

-With CPM, you will find professional learning and support embedded right in the curriculum.
+With CPM, professional learning and instructional support are embedded directly within the curriculum.

-Each lesson has a predictable structure (Launch–Explore–Closure), a Lesson at a Glance (list of materials, preparation notes, additional resources when applicable, mathematical background when applicable), Teacher Notes/Authors’ Vision (anticipated student responses and suggested questions and routines in response to potential student questions, struggles, and wonders.)
+Each lesson follows a consistent Launch–Explore–Closure structure and includes a Lesson at a Glance with materials, preparation notes, additional resources (when applicable), and relevant mathematical background.
+Teacher Notes and Authors’ Vision provide insight into anticipated student responses, along with suggested questions and facilitation strategies to address student thinking, challenges, and curiosities.

 CPM programs are low-floor, high-ceiling, and wide-threshold.